 Leopard Gecko lifespan Care Sheet

 Scientific Name: Eublepharis macularius

 Leopard Geckos are some of the most popular pet geckos for sale.
 Colorful, easy to care for, and calm tempered, owning a baby leopard gecko can be quite rewarding.
 Originally, leopard geckos for sale were known for getting their name from their leopard like patterning.
 This patterning, resembles a leopard cat with black or dark brown markings on a yellowy-gold body.
 Now, this leopard gecko color morph, is known as a “wild type leopard gecko”.

-CB Reptile has compiled a fantastic leopard gecko care guide including information of the lifespan of a leopard gecko, provided by our staff biologist.
+CB Reptile has compiled a fantastic leopard gecko care guide including information of the leopard gecko lifespan, provided by our staff biologist.
 Explore our many free leopard gecko care tips and pages below: